Updated September 28, 2020

 Attendance at Mass

-When we return to public worship we will need to respect the restrictions and guidelines that the health professionals have provided.
-Choices will need to be made on the part of each individual.
-The obligation to attend Mass on Sunday is lifted until further notice.
+The obligation to attend Mass on Sunday and holy days is lifted until further notice.
 Christ suffers with those who cannot come to Mass during the pandemic.
 However, as Jesus taught us, suffering can lead to redemption.

 Locked Doors of the Church

 We will be called to make certain sacrifices when we return to the assembly of the Church.
 When you arrive to enter the Church, only the main doors of the Church will be open.
 Any side or back entrances will be locked.
-It may seem an inconvenience to you as you come to the Church from the parking lot; however, it is out of great care for you that we limit the number of entrances so as to prevent the spread of germs.
+It is out of great care for you that we limit the number of entrances so as to prevent the spread of germs.
 If you are handicapped or disabled in any way, park as close as possible to the main entrance or have someone drop you off at the main entrance.

 Holy Water stoups will be empty.
 Upon entering the Church we have been used to approaching the baptismal font or holy water stoup, dipping our fingers into the water and blessing ourselves as a remembrance of our Baptism.
 Health safety restrictions will not allow us to use the Sacramental of Holy Water in this way; however, it is most appropriate to continue the gesture of making the sign of the Cross when entering the church remembering that we are God’s adopted sons and daughters baptized in Christ Jesus in the name of the Father, the Son and Holy Spirit.

 The procession with the gifts is a powerful expression of the participation of all present in the Eucharist and in the social mission of the Church.
 It is an expression of the humble and contrite heart, the emptying of self that is necessary for making the true offering, which the Lord Jesus gave his people to make with him.
 During this period there will be no collection by way of passing a basket and no procession with the gifts.
-Parishes may consider placing large baskets at the entrances of the Church with an attendant so that parishioners can place their offering in the basket upon arrival.
+Parishes may consider placing large baskets at the entrances of the Church.
 Offerings may be made electronically or through the mail.
-Participate as your parish allows.
-While we may not participate in presenting the gifts at the Mass in the usual way, remember that we also make a spiritual offering of the gifts as well as our lives in a “holy exchange” with God—we pray: “accept the offerings You have given us, that we in turn may receive the gift of yourself.”

 Sign of Peace